Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Numerical and Simulation Results

 \subsection{Experiments Setting}

-The first step towards setting inputs of experiments is simulating the missing information in all datasets.
+The first step toward setting inputs of experiments is simulating the missing information in all datasets.
 Missing data can occur at random events, which leads to an unbiased analysis.
-However, in some real cases, data missing may happen because of sampling technique or some limitation of APIs that are not random.
-For example, we cannot gather all the connections of a high degree node that direct us to missing data.
+However, in some real cases, data missing may happen because of sampling techniques or some limitations of APIs that are not random.
+For example, we cannot gather all the connections of a high-degree node that directs us to the missing data.
 Since we do not have any assumption about deletion in the proposed method, we ran different experiments for two types of missing data.\\ \textbf{Random missing}: We eliminate data with uniform distributions to simulate random missingness.
-For this purpose, first choose a remove rate $\theta \in [0,1]$, then for each link of structure or activity in the diffusion, a random value $\tau$ is generated from uniform distribution on $[0,1]$, and if ($\tau \prec \theta$) we remove that data.\\ \textbf{Non-random missing}: For a non-random scenario we randomly remove the links between nodes whose outdegree is higher than five.
-Besides, we calculate the activities of each node, and activity removal is done randomly over the set of nodes that have more than five participants.
+For this purpose, we first choose a remove rate $\theta \in [0,1]$.
+Then for each link of structure or activity in the diffusion, a random value $\tau$ is generated from a uniform distribution on $[0,1]$, and if ($\tau \prec \theta$), we remove that data.\\ \textbf{Non-random missing}: For a non-random scenario, we randomly remove the links between nodes whose outdegree is higher than five.
+Besides, we calculate the activities of each node, and activity removal is done randomly over the set of nodes with more than five participants.

-Accordingly, in the next section, results are for two missingness scenarios: random and non-random.
 By default, runs were over $1000$ iterations with burn-in of $900$ and thinning of $1$.
 If there is a change in the setting of any scenario, we have listed the new settings.